On the Efficiency of Entropic Regularized Algorithms for Optimal Transport: Adaptive Primal-Dual Accelerated Mirror Descent

 Therefore, we conclude that

-The total iteration complexity in Step 3 of Algorithm~\ref{Algorithm:ApproxOT_APDAMD} is $\bigO(\sqrt{\delta}\|C\|_\infty\log(n)\varepsilon^{-1})$.
+The total iteration complexity in Step 3 of Algorithm~\ref{Algorithm:ApproxOT_APDAMD} is bounded by $\bigO(\sqrt{\delta}\|C\|_\infty\log(n)\varepsilon^{-1})$.
 Each iteration of Algorithm~\ref{Algorithm:APDAMD} requires $O(n^2)$ arithmetic operations.
-Thus, the total number of arithmetic operations is $\bigO(n^2\sqrt{\delta}\|C\|_\infty\log(n)\varepsilon^{-1})$.
-Furthermore, $\tilde{r}$ and $\tilde{c}$ in Step 2 of Algorithm~\ref{Algorithm:ApproxOT_APDAMD} can be found in $\bigO(n)$ arithmetic operations and \cite[Algorithm~2]{Altschuler-2017-Near} requires $\bigO(n^2)$ arithmetic operations.
-Therefore, we conclude that the total number of arithmetic operations is $\bigO(n^2\sqrt{\delta}\|C\|_\infty\log(n)\varepsilon^{-1})$. \end{proof} The complexity bound of the APDAMD algorithm in Theorem~\ref{Theorem:ApproxOT-APDAMD-Total-Complexity} suggests an interesting feature of the (regularized) OT problem.
-Indeed, the dependence of that bound on $\delta$ manifests the necessity of $\ell_\infty$-norm in the understanding of the complexity of the regularized OT problem.
-This view is also in harmony with the proof technique of running time for the Greenkhorn algorithm in Section~\ref{sec:greenkhorn}, where we rely on $\ell_\infty$-norm of optimal solutions of the dual regularized OT problem to measure the progress in the objective value among the successive iterates.
+Therefore, the total number of arithmetic operations is $\bigO(n^2\sqrt{\delta}\|C\|_\infty\log(n)\varepsilon^{-1})$.
+Moreover, $\tilde{r}$ and $\tilde{c}$ in Step 1 of Algorithm~\ref{Algorithm:ApproxOT_APDAMD} can be found in $\bigO(n)$ arithmetic operations and \citet[Algorithm~2]{Altschuler-2017-Near} requires $\bigO(n^2)$ arithmetic operations.
+Therefore, we conclude that the total number of arithmetic operations is $\bigO(n^2\sqrt{\delta}\|C\|_\infty\log(n)\varepsilon^{-1})$. \end{proof} The complexity results in Theorem~\ref{Theorem:ApproxOT-APDAMD-Total-Complexity} suggests an interesting feature of the (regularized) OT problem.
+Indeed, the dependence of that bound on $\delta$ manifests the necessity of $\ell_\infty$-norm in the understanding of the complexity of the entropic regularized OT problem.
+This view is also in harmony with the proof technique of running time for Greenkhorn in Section~\ref{sec:greenkhorn}, where we rely on $\ell_\infty$-norm of optimal solutions of the dual entropic regularized OT problem to measure the progress in the objective value among the successive iterates.